Spirit of Ecstasy (album)

-Spirit of Ecstasy is the fifth studio album by American experimental metal band Imperial Triumphant.
+Spirit of Ecstasy is the fifth studio album by American avant-garde metal band Imperial Triumphant.
 It was released on July 22, 2022 through Century Media Records.

 Background

 The album was announced on May 20, 2022, accompanied by the release and music video of the first single, "Maximalist Scream".
 The title of the album is a reference to the hood ornament on Rolls-Royce vehicles.
 Vocalist and guitarist Zachary Ezrin stated the album “was inspired by luxury brands like Rolls-Royce and Rolex."
 He continued, "They’re not just putting out products that are expensive, but ones that are incredibly high-quality in terms of the attention to detail that goes in."

 The album features multiple guest musicians, including Voivod's Denis Bélanger, Testament's Alex Skolnick, and Kenny G.

 Like its predecessor, the album was recorded at Colin Marston's Menegroth Studios in New York City.

 Musical style

 The album has been described as avant-garde metal, blackened death metal, and jazz fusion.